ECS504 PhD Micro I

 The purpose of this course is to give a solid introduction to microeconomic theory and some of its recent developments.
 The course introduces the basic analytical tools that are necessary to conduct research in the main fields of economics, finance and management science.

-- understand the methods to study problems related to the behaviour of individual agents (consumers, business firms, and investors) and their interaction through markets and other social institutions;
+- apply the methods to study problems related to the behaviour of individual agents (consumers, business firms, and investors) and their interaction through markets and other social institutions;

-- be able to explain the main results of neoclassical price theory;
+- explain the main results of neoclassical price theory;

-- be aware of the main assumptions that lie behind those results and their empirical validity;
+- discuss the main assumptions that lie behind those results and their empirical validity;

-- be able to read and understand scientific articles in the fields of economics, finance and management science while understanding the role of invoked microeconomic assumptions and the references to standard microeconomic results;
+- discuss scientific articles in the fields of economics, finance and management science while understanding the role of invoked microeconomic assumptions and the references to standard microeconomic results;

-- be able to formulate a microeconomic research question by structuring it as a formal model;
+- formulate a microeconomic research question by structuring it as a formal model;

-- be able to manage to obtain useful economic predictions through the use of mathematical tools and a sound economic intuition;
+- manage to obtain useful economic predictions through the use of mathematical tools and a sound economic intuition;

-- be able to identify central measurable parameters, necessary for operationalising microeconomic models.
+- identify central measurable parameters, necessary for operationalising microeconomic models.

-- be able to communicate the research questions, solution methods and answers in a clear-cut manner by abstracting from considerations that are of minor importance.
+- communicate the research questions, solution methods and answers in a clear-cut manner by abstracting from considerations that are of minor importance.

 Students should have good knowledge of microeconomic concepts and tools at the intermediate level (such as SAM010 and SAM020), and be familiar with linear algebra, constrained optimisation techniques and comparative statics analysis (at the level of Dixit, 1990, Optimisation in economic theory, Oxford, OUP, chs 1-5,8,9).
 Students who need to fresh up their knowledge of these techniques are welcome to sit in on the first part of the master course ECO401 Optimisation and microeconomic theory.